 white paper: how to create a more inclusive workplace?

 get our white paper on how to promote equity, diversity, inclusion and accessibility in your organization.download the white paper

 5. provide networking opportunities

-Women are also less likely to have a relationship with senior leaders in their own organization.
-Help the women on your team expand their professional networks by introducing them to (and having them work on projects with) executive leaders and providing opportunities to expand their professional networks externally via conferences, networking events or online communities.
+Women are also less likely to have relationships with senior leaders in their organizations.
+To empower the women on your team and bolster their professional growth by introducing them to (and having them work on projects with) executive leaders and providing opportunities to expand their professional networks externally via conferences, networking events or online communities.